What are the three management theories?

 - Scientific Management theory

 Scientific Management theory is primarily attributed to Frederick W. Taylor (1856-1915), an engineer who was known for his efforts to improve industrial efficiency.
 According to the theory of Scientific Management, the scientific method can be applied to production in order to increase efficiency and performance.

-From his studies, Taylor created Four Principles of Management, which are as follows:
+From his studies, Taylor created Four Principles of Scientific Management, which are as follows:

 - Gather objective data on work, experiment, and standardize policies and procedures;

 - Work cooperatively with workers; and

 - Fairly divide work and responsibilities and reward workers appropriately.